Dealing with Someone Who Overreacts and How to De-EscalateShare via

 Have you ever been accused of overreacting?
 Have you ever accused someone else of overreacting?
 You might think differently when you pay attention to emotional triggers and threats to energy supply.
+Recognizing these two things can help you understand when dealing with someone who overreacts.

 Here are two reasons people might respond to a situation more strongly than expected.

 Everyone has emotional triggers, those situations that invite emotions we’d rather not feel.
 For some people it’s the grief of lost time or things that didn’t go as planned.
 For some it’s the anger associated being treated as less than, or wanting to protect someone we love.
 For others, feeling responsible for our own behaviors and the impact they have on others can be debilitating.
 Emotional triggers are heavily influenced by personality.
 Many times people respond to the emotional triggers unique to their personality, and it may seem out of proportion to the current situation.
+These are important perspectives to keep, when dealing with someone who overreacts.

 Threat to Energy Supply

-How to De-Escalate
+How to De-Escalate When Someone Overreacts

 - Consider emotions that might be triggered by the situation.
 What emotions might you (or they) want to express.
 If it’s you, how might you express these emotions in a healthy way without attacking or blaming anyone, including yourself.
 If it’s someone else, how might you create a safe place for others to share their emotional triggers without judgment?